Jury convicts former Kentucky officer of using excessive force on Breonna Taylor during deadly raid

 Hankison’s lawyers argued during closing statements Wednesday that Hankison was acting properly “in a very tense, very chaotic environment” that lasted about 12 seconds.
 They emphasized that Hankison’s shots didn’t hit anyone.

 Hankison was one of four officers charged by the U.S. Department of Justice in 2022 with violating Taylor's civil rights.
-Thus far, those charges have yielded just one conviction: a plea deal from a former officer who was not at the raid and became a cooperating witness in another case.
+Hankison's verdict is the second conviction from those cases.
+The first was a plea deal from a former officer who was not at the raid and became a cooperating witness in another case.

 Malarcik, Hankison’s attorney, spoke at length during closing arguments about the role of Taylor’s boyfriend, who fired the shot that hit former Sgt.
 John Mattingly at the door.
 He said Walker never tried to come to the door or turn the lights on as police were knocking and instead armed himself and hid in the dark.